The 46 Best Gifts for Travelers, According to Travel Experts

 Buy now: $100, sleepphones.com; amazon.com

-Sleeping on an airplane is tough—and virtually impossible when you try to wear a neck pillow and larger over-the-ear headphones at the same time.
-That’s why you (and every traveler) needs a pair of sleep headphones.
+Sleeping on an airplane is tough—and virtually impossible when wearing a neck pillow and larger over-the-ear headphones at the same time.
+That’s why every traveler needs a pair of sleep headphones.
 Essentially a soft fleece headband with ultra-slim headphones inserted inside, this travel accessory allows you to sleep with your head flat against a pillow.
-While there are several brands that make this cord-free design, SleepPhones makes the most comfortable and highest quality pair—but for a price.
-Meanwhile, this $20 pair on Amazon is budget friendly but don’t expect too much from its sound quality.
+While there are several brands that make a similar cord-free design, SleepPhones makes the most comfortable and highest-quality pair—but for a price.
+Meanwhile, this $20 pair on Amazon is budget-friendly but don’t expect too much from its sound quality.

 Woman using a massage gun on her shoulder